"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Background and Related Work

 \subsection{Historical Perspectives}

 \revisiontwo{Spurred by the emergence of new media and technology, questions over how to both legally define sexual content and practically regulate abusive material are not unique to AI.
-We briefly provide some historical and terminological context on when these same questions were raised over the past half-century.}
+We briefly provide some historical and terminological context on when these same questions were raised over the past half-century \facct{within the U.S.}}

-\textbf{The Porn Wars.} The current legality of digital sexual content in the United States, and its protection under free speech laws, is the result of a large-scale legal and social battle held in the 1980s - 1990s known as the ``Porn Wars''~\cite{fuller_porn_2019}.
-Incited from a schism around sexuality within the feminist movement~\cite{wilson_context_1983}, a coalition of anti-porn feminists and conservative Christians stood at odds against pro-porn and anti-censorship feminists, arguing the value of porn sexual expression.
+\header{The Porn Wars} The current legality of digital sexual content in the United States, and its protection under free speech laws, is the result of a large-scale legal and social battle held in the 1980s-1990s known as the ``Porn Wars''~\cite{fullerPornWarsSerious2019}.
+Incited from a schism around sexuality within the feminist movement~\cite{wilson1983context}, a coalition of anti-porn feminists and conservative Christians stood at odds against pro-porn and anti-censorship feminists, arguing the value of porn as sexual expression.